georgelin-eng/Bad-Apple/README.md

 ## Specifications

-These are the current compatiable / currently planned specs that this project will run at on the De1-Soc
+These are the current compatiable / currently planned specs that this project.
+It's inteded to run on the De1Soc and potentially other Cyclone-V processors.

+Portability to other platforms may require rewriting the clock-mux for your specific FPGA architecture and using an alternative PLL IP.

 ### Video Spec